arafato/alicloud-core-concepts-book/manuscript/governance.md

 See https://www.alibabacloud.com/help/doc-detail/93745.htm for details on how to configure accordingly.

 - **Do Not Share Access Keys:**<br>
-Access keys provide programmatic access to AWS.
+Access keys provide programmatic access to Alibaba Cloud.
 Do not embed access keys within unencrypted code or share these security credentials between users in your Alibaba Cloud account.
 For applications that need access to Alibaba Cloud, configure the program to retrieve temporary security credentials using a RAM role.
 To allow your users individual programmatic access, create a RAM user with personal access keys.

 - **Rotate Credentials Regularly:**<br>
 Change your own passwords and access keys regularly, and make sure that all RAM users in your account do as well.
 That way, if a password or access key is compromised without your knowledge, you limit how long the credentials can be used to access your resources.
 You can apply a password policy to your account to require all your RAM users to rotate their passwords.
 You can also choose how often they must do so.